ansible/ansible-for-rubyists/README.md

 Modules in core should look at other modules in core to take advantage of common library code support.

-We do encourage you to write your own modules, put them on github, and share them, regardless of what langauge you care to write them in, and we are happy to link to lots of these on the "contrib" pages of the documentation.
+We do encourage you to write your own modules, put them on github, and share them, regardless of what language you care to write them in, and we are happy to link to lots of these on the "contrib" pages of the documentation.

 Thanks and have fun!